HMS Roebuck (H95): Post-war

 Following the successful conversion of her sister ships Rocket and Relentless, Roebuck was selected for conversion to a Type 15 anti-submarine frigate in 1952.
 She was given the new pennant number F195.

-On completion of the conversion in May 1953 she was recommissioned for service in the 5th Frigate Squadron, Mediterranean Fleet, and served abroad till July 1956 when placed in reserve at Plymouth.
-In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
+On completion of the conversion in May 1953 she was recommissioned for service in the 5th Frigate Squadron.
+In 1953, she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.

-During 1957 she refitted for training duties and joined the Dartmouth Training Squadron, replacing HMS Carron.
+In 1957, she refitted for training duties and joined the Dartmouth Training Squadron, replacing HMS Carron.
 She went into refit again in 1959.
-Recommissioned in May 1960 she joined the 17th Escort Squadron and remained on the operational list until returning to pay-off into reserve at Plymouth in 1962.
+Recommissioned in May 1960, she joined the 17th Escort Squadron and remained on the operational list until returning to pay-off into reserve at Plymouth in 1962.

 Disposal and fate

-Before being placed on the Disposal List the ship was de-equipped at HM Dockyard Devonport before being used for underwater explosion trials at Rosyth by the Naval Construction Research Establishment (NCRE).
+Before being placed on the Disposal List the ship was de-equipped at HM Dockyard Devonport.
 Roebuck was sold to the British Iron & Steel Corporation (BISCO) for demolition by Thos.
 W. Ward.
 She was towed to the breaker's yard at Inverkeithing on 8 August 1968.